JAB-dev/Sorts-Visualized/README.md

 Executable is located inside of Win32>Release(Or debug, debug is likely to be newer)>JABsVisualSorts.exe

-xxxHOW TO MAKE A CUSTOM SORTxxx
+xxxHOW TO MAKE A CUSTOM SORT OLD METHODxxx

 Whilst I am no expert in python here is what your sort needs to work